alexanderjacks/dogged/README.md

 ## 💥 _Features_
 - quick and fast UI ☑️
+- WORKS OFFLINE b/c loads to your device like an app ☑️
 - easy to find = separate load like an app on phones ☑️
-- WORKS OFFLINE b/c loads to your device like an app ☑️
-- sort stuff by name ☑️
+- search stuff by name ☑️
-- sort stuff by category 🚧
-- sort stuff by etc metadata (all tags!) ☑️
+- search stuff by etc metadata (all tags!) ☑️
+- sort stuff by category (type) 🚧

 ## 📋 _Milestones_

 ### Engineering + Code
+- add type field to existing stuff 🏗
+- sort btn on navbar, landing for types 🏗
 - rm date in slugs ☑️
-- add type field to existing stuff 🏗
-- sort btn on landing for all stuff, category 🏗
-- build out iterator for multi Icon sets 🚧
+- build out iterator for multi Icon sets ❓

 ### Design + Biz
 - current logo + favicons ☑️